-THIS YEAR I'm travelling to India in February to visit the many projects that my charity Friends of the Poor in South India sponsors.
-In March I'll be offering seminars on Housing Estate Ministry in Newcastle and Preston, and then in May I'll be in Hull and other venues in the North East visiting poor Social Housing Estates and speaking on Housing Estate ministry.
-I'm currently writing a new book on this subject and look forward to any correspondence or insight that you wish to share with me - especially on my theological and missional question, "Why does Jesus call the poor blessed when today's poor seem far from blessed?"
+I'm currently writing a new book on Housing Estate Ministry and look forward to any correspondence or insight that you wish to share with me - especially on my theological and missional question, "Why does Jesus call the poor blessed when today's poor seem far from blessed?"
 Thanks for your interest. +Laurie

 A REPORT FROM THE NATIONAL CONFERENCE OF THE